IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

              Ensure a valid connection token for the correct data set name was provided to the `znsq_report_stats` API.
 If the name is correct, contact the z/OS Storage Administrator.
 __________________________________________________________________________________________________________________________________________
-0295(X'127') Storage class not found.
-The znsq_create API could not find a valid storage class name, either from the user paramters on
+0295(X'127') Storage or data class not found.
+The znsq_create API could not find a valid storage or data class name, either from the user
-             the znsq_create API or implicitly assigned by the server.
-A valid storage class name must be available to the creation of the database.
+             paramters on the znsq_create API or implicitly assigned by the server.
+A valid storage or optional data class name must be available to the creation of the database.

-             Ensure a valid storage class name is provided to the znsq_create API, or contact the z/OS Storage Administrator to configure the system's storage management policy to assign a Record Lveel Sharing (RLS) storage class for the database.
+             Ensure a valid storage or optional data class name is provided to the znsq_create API, or contact the z/OS Storage
+	     Administrator to configure the system's storage management policy to assign a Record Level Sharing (RLS) storage class and optional data class for the database.
 ________________________________________________________________________________________________________________________________________
 32767(x'7FFF') Unknown error.
 An unknown error resulted in the termination of the API request.
 Likely an abend occurred during the
                the request.